How do professional photographers blur the background in their photos while keeping the subject in focus?

-1. Open the aperture more for a shallow depth of field.
+1. Open the aperture wider for a more shallow depth of field.

 2. Use a longer focal length to blur the background more.

-An oversimplified explanation - By zooming in, the actual depth of field doesn't change, but the angle of view is much smaller, meaning you'll only capture a smaller area of background.
-With a smaller angle of view, the rays of light entering the camera are more parallel, and less focused.
+By zooming in, the actual depth of field doesn't change, but the angle of view is much smaller, meaning you'll only capture a smaller area of background.
+With a smaller angle of view, the rays of light entering the camera are more parallel, and the background appears larger, and less focused.

-3. Get closer to the subject for that macro effect.
+3. Get closer to the subject for a macro effect.